 Have you seen other flavors of journey maps that I’ve missed?
 Please let me know!

-Please join our customer journey mapping workshop on March 23 & 24, 2016 in Philadelphia.
+Join our customer journey mapping workshop on February 21 & 22, 2017 in San Diego!

 If you want to know how to use the four types of journey maps:

 - Watch my Qualtrics CX Week webinar: 10 Ways to Use Customer Journey Maps.
 Sign up for free at CXWeek.com and look on the Wednesday agenda.